Bathing in Japan

 - Washing Your Body

 When you leave the changing room and go into the bathing area, go straight toward the area with the row of stools, mirrors, shower heads, and water taps.
 Sit on one of the stools and rinse your body with water from the taps and the shower heads.
-You can also use the soap, shampoo, and conditioner that may be provided.
+You can use the soap, shampoo, and conditioner that may be provided.
 There are washbowls you can use to douse your body with water.
+If you use the shower head be careful not to spray the other bathers.

 - Washing Towel